 As a photographer in your hometown, you have your favourite spots to take the perfect photographs.
 You know when to go, what equipment you need according to the weather and light, and you even have your favourite camera settings that bring out the best in the landscape.

 Ten years ago as a beginner photographer, I had no clue what I was doing.
-One clear-sky afternoon I decided to go out somewhere to take pictures of the sunset.
+One clear-sky afternoon in Tromsø, I decided to go out somewhere to take pictures of the sunset.
 With a brand new camera I barely knew how to work, baby in-tow, I set off towards the water in hope of capturing something half-decent.

 So, I hope you enjoy the raw version of the first sunset I ever photographed in Norway.